CDCgov/prime-simplereport/cypress/README.md

 Running Cypress with docker in the root directory.
 You need to make sure to stop all other instances of the SR apps.
 1. Install docker and docker compose.
-1. Install mkcert
-1. Edit your local /etc/hosts and add the following line.
-  - `127.0.0.1 localhost.simplereport.gov`
 1. Run Cypress.
   - `yarn e2e`

+Potential issues:
+Missing certs?
+  - Try installing `mkcert`
+Using the localhost.simplereport.gov domain?
+  - If you want to visit the app in your browser while Cypress runs, you can edit your local /etc/hosts and add the following line.
+    - `127.0.0.1 localhost.simplereport.gov`
+Connection refused errors?
+  - Connection refused errors coming out of nginx are normal until your app have started successfully.
+When they start Cypress will start running tests.
+If they fail to start, Cypress will time out and bring down all the containers.
+Invalid template errors from docker?
+  - Double check that you have escaped any characters that need escaped in your `.env` file.

 See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
 If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).